markfinal/bam-qt/README.md

 # [![BuildAMation](http://buildamation.com/BAM-small.png)](https://github.com/markfinal/BuildAMation) Qt package repository

-This repository contains packages wrapping the prebuilt Qt installs, with extensions to use Moc in other build scripts.
+This repository contains packages wrapping the prebuilt Qt installs, with extensions to use Moc and Rcc in other build scripts.

 * Qt-4.8.5
 * Qt-5.3.2